-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 However, a senior Iranian military official told state media that only nonmilitary vessels would be allowed to transit the strait — and only with permission from the Iranian Revolutionary Guard Corps (IRGC) Navy.

-Then, Trump went farther with his claims of free maritime traffic, saying “Iran has agreed to never close the Strait of Hormuz again”.
+Then, Trump went further with his claims of free maritime traffic, saying, “Iran has agreed to never close the Strait of Hormuz again.”

-Speaking to Al Jazeera, Alexandru Hudisteanu, a maritime security expert, said there has been no confirmation from Iran that such a longterm pledge had been made.
+Speaking to Al Jazeera, Alexandru Hudisteanu, a maritime security expert, said there has been no confirmation from Iran that such a long-term pledge had been made.

 “We know, for instance, that over the last six weeks or so of the war, the Iranian leadership grasped the fact that its control over the Strait of Hormuz gave it the kind of deterrence that its nuclear programme, its ballistic missiles, its regional proxies, had never actually given it,” he said.

-“So I don’t think that the Iranian leadership would have made this kind of commitment unequivocally and irrevocably.”
+“So, I don’t think that the Iranian leadership would have made this kind of commitment unequivocally and irrevocably.”

 There were also lingering questions about another post Trump made, concerning the US decision to blockade the strait.